01 of 07

 New Year's Charades

-Have kids separate into two teams to play a game of New Year’s Charades.
-Fill a party style top hat with notes that contain New Year's prompts for the kids to act out to their teammates.
+Separate the kids into two teams to play a game of New Year’s Charades.
+Fill a party-style top hat with notes that contain New Year's prompts for the kids to act out to their teammates.
 Suggestions for hat fillers include:

 03 of 07